SatyamV7/MathJS/docs/src/md/DOCS.md

 <img src="https://satyamv7.github.io/MathJS/assets/MathJSBanner.svg" width="60%" style="margin-top: 40px">
 </center>

- _A JavaScript library for basic and advanced arithmetic operations, comparison functions, factorial and fibonacci functions, random number functions, and trigonometric functions_
+ _A JavaScript library for basic and advanced arithmetic operations, satistical functions, logical functions, factorial and fibonacci functions, random number functions, and trigonometric functions._

 > ⓘ Note
 > **_This library does not support complex numbers._**

-> &#128161; Info
->Each function is defined using https JavaScript's function keyword, and many of them use the ... (spread) syntax to accept any number of arguments.
-They also use JavaScript's built-in Math object to perform various mathematical operations.

 # Brief Explanation about MathJS Library

-This JavaScript file, math.js, is a library that provides various mathematical functions.
+The MathJS library is a collection of mathematical functions that can be used in both node.js and in the browser.
+It provides various mathematical functions for basic and advanced arithmetic operations, satistical functions, logical functions, factorial and fibonacci functions, random number functions, and trigonometric functions.

 _Github Repository_: [@SatyamV7/MathJS](https://github.com/SatyamV7/MathJS)